 Despite the long history of hydraulic fracturing, the optimal number of fracturing stages during multi-stage fracture stimulation in horizontal wells is not known.
 In addition to the increased expense of multistage fracturing in horizontal wells, increasing the number of fracturing stages does not always correlate with an increase in production.
 The problem is the application of a uniform fracture stimulation design to all stages with no consideration for geological variations along the wellbore.
 The result is an inefficient use and a costly waste of energy and water.

 Simultaneous drilling and completion of wells in multiple geologic formations can reduce the overall cost of oil and gas production on a per-well basis, thus providing more drilling locations in the future, even at lower oil/gas prices.
-Continued long-term production adds jobs and increases economic output of the producing region and the U.S. economy as a whole.
+Continued long-term production adds jobs and increases economic output of the producing region and the U.S. economy.

 The greatest beneficial impact to be derived from the proposed research will be achieved through determination of optimum well spacing and hydraulic fracture design.
 If the resulting optimization leads to a resource recovery increase of 1%, an additional 1.6 billion barrels of oil could be recovered from the Permian Basin.
 This optimization further leads to elimination of many wells currently drilled at non-optimum well spacing.